Prairie Lea High School (Texas)

 Prairie Lea High School or Prairie Lea School is a public high school located in Prairie Lea, Texas (USA) and classified as a 1A school by the UIL.
 It is part of the Prairie Lea Independent School District located in west central Caldwell County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was rated "Not Rated" by the Texas Education Agency.